10 Things I wish I knew before starting Uni :)

 4. Assignments aka Exams

-Now that we know where we are, what and how are we going to study – it’s time to talk EXAMS!
-Or, as British call them, Assignments.
-Basically this is a piece of paper (somewhere between 1500 and 3000 words) that involves loads of brain cell damage to prove a point, on a subject.
-Now, this is my mere and brutal opinion, when in reality assignments have taught me loads of brilliant skills, two of which we will discuss in more detail under point 5 and 6.
+Basically, this is a piece of paper (somewhere between 1500 and 3000 words) designed to cause mild brain-cell damage in order to prove a point on a given subject.
+Now, this is my brutal opinion, when in reality assignments have taught me loads of brilliant skills, two of which I’ll talk about in more detail under point 5 and 6.

 Assignments tend to differ from course to course within the same field, not to mention across different domains.

-– Business Management courses will focus on business reports of 2000-3000 words
+Business Management courses will focus on business reports of 2000-3000 words

-– Accounting courses will have a mixture of essays, accounting/auditing tasks and actual exams.
+Accounting courses will have a mixture of essays, accounting/auditing tasks and actual exams.

-– Medicine students have them all: from research papers to journal publications to exams and anatomy practical skill tests.
+Medicine students have them all: from research papers to journal publications to exams and anatomy practical skill tests.

 5. Research